neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 ---

 A neuron is **activated** when it is depolarized above it's spike threshold (and therefore generates a spike).
 Spikes are a special type of "non-linear" voltage event.
 They are special because they cause "*synaptic events*" (see next section).
+As a general heuristic, keep in mind that more membrane depolarization leads to more spikes.

 :::{figure} /images/voltage-spike-plot.png
 :width: 300